Video interview set up in preparation for an event. Event content video set up.

 Camera

-• Film in 4k- this gives you the flexibility in post to crop into a wide shot for a mid-shot.
+• We film in 4k- this gives the flexibility in post to crop into a wide shot for a mid-shot.

-• Shoot in LOG or high bitrate- Will retain colour detail and flexibility in editing.
+• Shoot in LOG or high bitrate- This retains colour detail and flexibility in editing.

-• Use gridlines- Frame your subject left or right of centre with appropriate eyeline.
+• Use gridlines- We frame the subject left or right of centre with appropriate eyeline.

-• How’s your headroom? - Too much dead space above the head can feel awkward, whilst too little can feel claustrophobic.
+• How’s the headroom? - Too much dead space above the head can feel awkward, whilst too little can feel claustrophobic.

-• Create Depth- leave space behind the subject to light the background separately
+• Create Depth- We leave space behind the subject to light the background separately.

-• Respect the 180° rule- Don’t cross the axis if you’re filming two people, as filming on one axis will make conversation flow more naturally between shots.
+• Respect the 180° rule- We never cross this axis if we're filming two people, as filming on one axis will make conversation flow more naturally between shots.

 • Use fast lenses (low f-stop)- Background blur will help add depth and make your set feel more spacious.